Jurong Entertainment Centre: Background

-In 2000, the ground floor theatres were converted to a total of six theatres.
+In 2000, 2 more screens were added to the existing 4-screen cineplex.

 Redevelopment

 The Jurong Entertainment Centre was acquired by CapitaMall Trust Management Limited for S$68 million in 2005.

 It was closed for redevelopment in October 2008 and was expected to be completed by 2011.

 The S$138.2 million asset enhancement work planned to house Singapore's first Olympic-size ice skating rink measuring 60m x 30m with a 460-seat gallery for spectators.
 Other asset enhancement includes a newly created floor where the present cineplex was relocated to.
 The retail space on all floors was also reconfigured so as to maximise the efficiency at the mall.
 In addition, a rooftop landscaped garden was constructed on the top level.

 Demolition

-However, due to the financial crisis of 2007–2008 and high construction costs, the redevelopment programme was delayed.
+However, due to the 2008 financial crisis and high construction costs, the redevelopment programme was delayed.
 The building was completely demolished in February 2010.

 JCube

 On 21 May 2010, CapitaMall Trust held a groundbreaking ceremony for its new mall on the site of the former Jurong Entertainment Centre.

 The 204000 sqft new mall, named JCube, comprises five levels of retail, two basement levels of car park and a rooftop landscaped plaza.
 JCube started welcoming shoppers on 2 April 2012, and is managed by CapitaMalls Asia.